Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 * easily recover my password in case I forget it so that I can recover access to my account.
 * receive an email confirmation after registering so that I can verify that my account registration was succesful.
 * have a personalized user profile so that I can view my personal order history and order confirmations, as well as saving default delivery information.

+The most common path for a store owner is from the homepage to the login page.
+After that, it is either going to the store management page where they can add a new product or searching for a particular product to either edit or delete that product.

 3. As a store owner, I want to be able to:
 * add a product to the store so that I can add new items to my store.